Rules and Guidelines for IAU Scientific Meetings

 3.9.4 Hybrid Symposia

-Due to use of physical facilities, these will expect to attract a registration fee, which organizers should set to be lower for virtual participants (normally expected to be at least that needed to cover the cost of the individual's copy of the electronic proceedings).
+Due to the use of physical facilities, hybrid Symposia are expect to require a registration fee.
+The organizers should set a lower registration fee for virtual participants, but no lower than needed to cover the cost of the individual's copy of the electronic proceedings.

 The IAU will make available zoom licenses if requested.

-Claims will be via the method of requesting funds to offset travel and/or registration fees, as described above.
+Grant claims will be via the method of requesting funds to offset travel and/or registration fees, as described above.
 The organizers should consider both participants attending in person and those attending virtually, on the basis of need.
-Approval is as described above, up to a 20 k euro ceiling.
-(This amount is in addition to the cost of any zoom licenses.)
+Approval is as described above, up to a 20,000 euro (this amount is in addition to the cost of any zoom licenses).
 Support for SOC and LOC members is excluded, as above.

-The chair of the SOC of any IAU scientific meeting is responsible for preparing the Post Meeting Report using the standard form available on-line within 1 month after the Meeting.
-The proposal must include a written commitment to abide by this requirement.
+Within 1 month after the Meeting, the chair of the SOC of any IAU scientific meeting is responsible for preparing the Post Meeting Report using the standard form available on-line.
+The Meeting proposal must include a written commitment to abide by this requirement.

-For Symposia and Focus Meetings the following documents should be attached:
+For Symposia and Focus Meetings the following documents should be included:

-(i) Final scientific programme, list of invited review speakers and session chairs, to be published in the IAU website; in addition, should also provide the number of:
+(i) Final scientific programme, list of invited review speakers and session chairs, to be published in the IAU website; in addition, the report should also list the number of:

 (ii) Summary of the scientific highlights of the meeting (1 page, to be published in the IAU web site);

-(iii) List of participants, including their distribution by country and gender (bar chart including a column for non-speified gender);
+(iii) List of participants, including their distribution by country and gender (in the form of a bar chart including a column for non-specified gender);

 For Symposia and Focus Meetings the Post Meeting Report should be sent to the AGS.